 How fast does it take to get a loan for bad credit?

-Once you have accepted a final offer from a lender via our service, the money may be in your bank account within 10 minutes*.
+Once you have accepted a final offer from a lender via our service, the money could be sent in minutes*.
 However, please do be aware that this is not guaranteed.
-It may take a lot longer depending on your bank’s policies and procedures.

 The best poor credit loans

 Remember that it’s not like it was a few years ago – there’s now a lot of competition among lenders who want to approve loans for people with bad credit who can afford the repayments.

 Consider using a broker like Growing Power who does all the work for you at no charge to you.
 Please do make sure that, just like Growing Power, any broker you use is FCA-authorised and regulated and that they do not charge you any fees for their service.